Ethnic cleansing of Georgians in Sukhumi: Events

-Ethnic cleansing

 Placing their hopes on the ceasefire, a large number of civilians remained in the city.
 The separatists and their allies started to sweep through the streets of Sukhumi rounding up all civilians that they found.
 Men, women and children were executed in the streets, on the roads and inside their own apartments, houses and back yards.
 According to the witnesses, many people became objects of torture, and some were forced to watch as their own family members were killed—children in front of their parents, and parents in front of their children.

 When Abkhaz entered my house, they took me and my seven year old son outside.
 After forcing us to kneel, they took my son and shot him right in front of me.
 After they grabbed me by the hair and took me to the nearby well.
 An Abkhaz soldier forced me to look down that well; there I saw three younger man and couple of elderly woman who were standing soaking in water naked.
 They were screaming and crying while Abkhaz were dumping dead corpses on them.
 After that, they threw a grenade there and placed more people inside.
 I was forced again to kneel in front of the dead corpses.
 One of the soldiers took his knife and took the eye out from one of the dead near me.
 Then he started to rub my lips and face with that gouged eye.
 I could not take it any longer and fainted.
 They left me there in a pile of corpses.

 The massacres occurred in the city park, in front of the governmental building, in schools and hospitals.
 Almost all members of the Abkhaz government (those who refused to leave the city) — Zhiuli Shartava, Guram Gabiskiria, Alexander Berulava, Mamia Alasania, and Raul Eshba — were captured and executed.

 The 1994 U.S. State Department Country Reports also describes scenes of massive human rights abuse:

 The [Abkhaz] separatist forces committed widespread atrocities against the Georgian civilian population, killing many women, children, and elderly, capturing some as hostages and torturing others ... they also killed large numbers of Georgian civilians who remained behind in Abkhaz-seized territory.

 The separatists launched a reign of terror against the majority Georgian population, although other nationalities also suffered.
 Chechens and other North Caucasians from the Russian Federation reportedly joined local Abkhaz troops in the commission of atrocities. ...
 Those fleeing Abkhazia made highly credible claims of atrocities, including the killing of civilians without regard for age or sex.
 Corpses recovered from Abkhaz-held territory showed signs of extensive torture.
 (The evidence available to Human Rights Watch supports the U.S. State Department's findings.)